shaggytwodope/iceberg/readme.md

 input = posts/{article}.md
 ; the path to layout files. the {layout} will be replaced with the layout name. layout = layout/{layout}.twig
-; the output root directory path. it should preferably have a trailing slash. output = output/
+; the path to the output directory. it should preferably have a trailing slash. output = output/
 ```

-*Note that the default iceberg config files contains some extra settings.
-That is normal, and those extra config items are used by hooks.

 ## Manual